tezos-israel/tezos.co.il/data/blog/how-to-run-a-node-on-the-tezos-blockchain-part-1.md

 featuredImage: /assets/how-to-run-a-node-part1_cover-300x90.png
 ---

-#### <span style="text-decoration: underline;">**Note: This is _Part 1_ of  “How to Run a Node on the Tezos Blockchain” Series**</span>
+#### **Note: This is _Part 1_ of  “How to Run a Node on the Tezos Blockchain” Series**

 To run a node building from sources, please read [part 2](https://tezos.co.il/701-2/)

-To run a node using a snapshot, please read[ part 3](https://tezos.co.il/719-2/)
+To run a node using a snapshot, please read [part 3](https://tezos.co.il/719-2/)

 Ever wondered how to run a Tezos node?
 Or why should you run one yourself?
 If yes, you’re on the right series of articles.
-In this first part, we’re going to run a node using Docker.</span>
+In this first part, we’re going to run a node using Docker.

 ## How to Run a Node on Tezos Using Docker